 Home security cameras have a lot of functionalities and rely on different technologies to do what they’re made for, which is to alert you if something’s wrong.
-So, if you’re never looked at a security camera, let alone used one, in this article you’ll find a way to make sense out of all the mess that comes from hearing about 4K resolution, activity zones, motion sensors and facial recognition.
+So, if you’ve never looked at a security camera, let alone used one, in this article you’ll find a way to make sense out of all the mess that comes from hearing about 4K resolution, activity zones, motion sensors, and facial recognition.

-You’ll find a way to understand what home security cameras are for, and in which case a particular feature is really useful, or it’s just a plus or a cool thing.
+You’ll find a way to understand what home security cameras are for, in which case a particular feature is really useful, or it’s just a plus or a cool thing.

 Mercedes are excellent cars, but even if you can afford one without any problem, it’s not like they’re always the better option.